GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

-# Cloud Bigtable on Managed VM's (Counter & JSON REST)
+# Cloud Bigtable on Managed VM's (Hello World for Cloud Bigtable)

-A simple hello world app that takes your an opaque user ID and uses it as a key to count how often you've visited.
-This app also provides a simple JSON REST client that enables the GET, POST, and DELETE Verbs.
+A simple Hello World app that takes your an opaque user ID and uses it as a key to count how often you've visited.
+The app also provides a simple JSON REST client that enables the GET, POST, and DELETE Verbs.

 # IMPORTANT – TEMPORARY
 # Roll back to this version of the SDK